The Bealey Hotel & Pub, where our story begins.

-And as you will see from some excerpts taken from a story by Newshub reporter Jeff Hampton, having lived a life that was quite remarkable.
+And as you will see from this report by local Newshub reporter Jeff Hampton, he had lived a life that was quite remarkable.

 By Jeff Hampton, Newshub

-But the determined Mr Freaney was far more than just a Moa man.
+Paddy Freaney was far more than just a Moa man.
 After marrying fellow adventurer Rochelle Rafferty the pair embarked on some of the most challenging climbing expeditions here and around the world.